centarro/commerce-docs/docs/v2/developer-guide/customers/profiles.md

      *
      * status [Bool] - [OPTIONAL, DEFAULTS TO TRUE]
      *   [AVAILABLE = FALSE, TRUE]
-     *   Whether or not it's enabled or disabled.
+     *   Whether it's enabled or disabled.
 1 for enabled.
      *
      * description [String]
      *   The label for this profile type.